equilnite/stats-home/syllabus.md

 ### Mr. Mah's Office Hours

-Mr. Mah will have regular office hours...
-TBD.
+Mr. Mah will have regular office hours in H304 Wednesdays and Thursdays

 ## Grades